exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 </table>
 <br /> <br />

+If you are confused about the "%", read about [it here.](https://spqcey-additions--exponential-idle-guides.netlify.app/guides/theory-strategies/#modulus-explanation) <br /> <br />

 The “Ra­tio” stated in \\(c_1\\) is de­term­ined as fol­lows, where \\(\rho\\) is \\(\rho\\) at the end of your last pub­lic­a­tion:

 <br /> <br />